Floorp-Projects/Floorp/mobile/android/android-components/README.md

 Once the environment variable is set, you can import the project into Android Studio with the default wizard options.

+If your build fails, you may find you get more instructive error messages by attempting the build at the command line.

 # Coding Standards #

 ## Style ##